chocolatkey/chacha8/README.md

 #### Yawning Angel (yawning at schwanenlied dot me)
 #### Henry (chocolatkey@gmail.com)

-For those that dare go low
+For those that dare go low...

+*Don't use this*